BartMassey/phoenix-raytracer/README.md

   some kind of adaptive space partitioning, might really speed things up a lot.

-* `ancient-raytracer` used no external code, and the `classic` branch does the same.
+* There are several branches here:

-  This branch uses external crates where appropriate:
+  * The `main` branch uses external crates where appropriate:

     * `clap` for argument parsing
     * `rayon` for parallelism

-  Other things should be replaced with external crates, notably the vector and matrix processing and the graphic output.
+    Other things should be replaced with external crates, notably the graphic output.

+  * The `classic` branch uses no external code, as `ancient-raytracer` did.

+  * The `nalgebra` branch replaces the built-in `Point` code with a newtype of `nalgebra::DVector`.
+This first crude cut is quite a bit slower, so has been set aside for now.
+The code could probably be sped up hugely by getting rid of the newtype and just using `nalgebra::DVector` as the `Point` type, but it gets a bit hassle-filled so not for now.

 ## License